 On behalf of our nursing faculty, welcome to the Elms College School of Nursing.

 When choosing any school or nursing program, faculty is a most important consideration.
-Our nursing faculty are both outstanding teachers and expert clinicians and each brings something unique to our students.
-Along with knowledge and expertise in their nursing specialties, these faculty are role models for our student nurses, showing them a passion for nursing and a commitment to patients and families for making a difference in their care and their health.
+Our nursing faculty are both outstanding teachers and expert clinicians with each bringing something unique to our students.
+Along with expertise in their nursing specialties, Elms faculty are role models for our students, showing them a passion for nursing and a commitment to patients and families for making a difference in their care and their health.

-Whether you are a high school or second degree student seeking undergraduate nursing, a nurse seeking degree completion, graduate studies in education or management or you are a nurse seeking a career as an APRN with the doctor of nursing practice, we welcome you to explore our educational offerings that support preparation for the many career opportunities in nursing today – the baccalaureate in nursing degree program (BS), accelerated bachelor of science in nursing degree program (BS), the RN to BS degree completion program (BS), the master of science in nursing degree program (MSN), the master of science in nursing and master of business administration dual degree program (MSN/MBA) and the RN-MSN degree program.
+Whether you are a high school or second degree student seeking undergraduate nursing; or a nurse seeking degree completion, graduate studies in education or management; or a career as an APRN prepared with the clinical doctorate (DNP), we welcome you to explore our educational offerings that support preparation for the many career opportunities in nursing today – the baccalaureate in nursing degree program (BS), accelerated bachelor of science in nursing degree program (BS), the RN to BS degree completion program (BS), the master of science in nursing degree program (MSN), the master of science in nursing and master of business administration dual degree program (MSN/MBA) and the RN-MSN degree program.